Pension protection - frequently asked questions

 • couldn't have benefit accrual

-• was subject to restrictions on where and how they can transfer benefits
+• was subject to restrictions on where and how they could transfer benefits

-If the individual broke one of these conditions fixed protection is lost.
+If the individual broke one of these conditions fixed protection was lost.
 The individual must tell HMRC if fixed protection is lost.

 If somebody applies for fixed protection after 15 March 2023 fixed protection will be lost if an individual: